metzzo/Awesome/doc/language/language.md

 input.key_right => myPlayer.x = myPlayer.x + 2
 ```

-Another useful feature this can be used for, is the block chaining function, which allows threaded operations:
+Another useful feature this can be used for, is the block chaining function, which allows threaded operations.
 ```
 var as int a
 a => {